NeuralTrust/echo-chamber/README.md

 Code and examples for Echo Chamber LLM Jailbreak.

+## Experiments

+In folder [experiments/results](experiments/results) you can find the results of the experiments.

+To run experiments, you can use the [experiments/run_experiment.py](experiments/run_experiment.py) script.

 ## Jailbreak Examples

 You can check jailbreak examples across multiple AI models in the [jailbreak_examples/](jailbreak_examples/) folder.